 John Mulaney’s Interview with a Ten-Year-Old Is as Delightful as It Sounds

-Comedian and Tom Jones fan John Mulaney is making the media rounds to promote , what looks like a delightful pastiche of musical theater, comedy, variety show, celebrity guests, and, amazingly, children’s show that’s coming to Netflix on Christmas Eve.
-So naturally, in addition to the normal stop a comedian would make promoting a new special he sat down for an interview with a ten-year-old.
+Comedian and Tom Jones fan John Mulaney is the media rounds to promote , what looks like a delightful pastiche of musical theater, comedy, variety show, celebrity guests, and, amazingly, children’s show that’s coming to Netflix on Christmas Eve.
+So naturally, in addition to the normal stop a comedian would make promoting a new special he sat down for an with a ten-year-old.

-A.B.: In the show, you asked other people how they want to die.
+A.B.: In the show, you asked other people how want to die.
 How do you want to die?

 J.M.: I asked other people how they want to die?